EdoardoGiancarli/chopper/README.md

 ```

 ## How to use
-I suggest you to write a run.py or run.ipynb file awhere you read or import your spectral collection 'spectra'.
+I suggest you to write a run.py or run.ipynb file awhere you read or import your spectral collection `spectra`.
 If so then you need to just implement these lines:
 ```
 import chopper as chopper